ynotstartups/notes/notes/business-idea.md

 ## An App With User Contributed Instructions to Clean Everything

-This app contains instructions such as [how to clean fresh press](how-to-clean-fresh-press.md) and [how to clean bathroom](how-to-clean-bathroom.md).
+This app contains instructions such as [how to clean french press](how-to-clean-french-press.md) and [how to clean bathroom](how-to-clean-bathroom.md).

 Imagine cooking recipe apps with step by step instructions with photos, but instead of cooking recipes, it is instructions for cleaning.